-This means that God’s Word, the Bible, is completely trustworthy (1 Kings 8:56; Psalm 119:160).
-Hebrews 6:13-14 says that the basis of God’s promise to Abraham was God’s own unchanging nature: “Since there was no one greater for him to swear by, he swore by himself, saying, ‘I will surely bless you and give you many descendants.’”
-The text continues in Hebrews 6:17-18, “Because God wanted to make the unchanging nature of his purpose very clear to the heirs of what was promised, he confirmed it with an oath. . . .
-It is impossible for God to lie.”
+The basis of God’s promise to Abraham in Genesis 12 was God’s own unchanging nature; that is, God’s rock-solid attribute of truth makes everything He says utterly trustworthy: “Since there was no one greater for him to swear by, he swore by himself, saying, ‘I will surely bless you and give you many descendants’” (Hebrews 6:13-14).
+The text continues with the statement that “it is impossible for God to lie” (Hebrews 6:18).